tizzo/fetcher/README.md

 ## For Developers: ##

-The ignition suite was designed to be (relatively) easy to follow and to make as few assumptions as are reasonable.
+The fetcher suite was designed to be (relatively) easy to follow and to make as few assumptions as are reasonable.
 Where possible, command line options are available for swapping out the handling classes for different functionality.
 Fetcher Drush uses PSR-0 compliant classes and leverages several Symfony 2 components to keey things nice and easy for us.